ccollie/valkey-rfc/TimeSeries.md

 Although Valkey time series modeling can be achieved natively in ValKey using built-in types like `stream`s and `zset`s, a dedicated time series data type can provide better performance, memory efficiency, and ease of use for time series workloads.

-Redis Ltd.‘s TimeSeries module is published under a proprietary license, hence cannot be distributed freely with ValKey.
+Redis‘ TimeSeries module is published under a proprietary license, hence cannot be distributed freely with ValKey.

 ## Design Considerations